 “Was it this bad when your gifts were developing?”
 I asked, screwing my eyes shut.
 Even though Echo had switched the lights off when we entered, the sunlight still bothered me just as much.
 Seeing this, I heard the curtains being drawn shut.

-“My first gift was cryokinesis, it developed while I was at home but it did not affect me until Evolved kidnapped us.
-I was so weak that I couldn’t keep the food down they forced us to eat or fight back when they tested on me.
+“My first gift was cryokinesis, it developed while I was at home, but it did not affect me until Evolved kidnapped us.
+I was so weak that I couldn’t keep the food they forced us to eat in my system for long or fight back when they tested on me.
 When my teleportation started developing, I was here and had the thought of getting the collar off.
 I got it off but managed to get myself entangled upside-down in a tree outside Tango’s office.
 Lucky me that my brother was there to get me out.”

 “Lucky,” I mumbled, feeling sleepy.
 “Cuddle with me?”
 I heard his deep chuckle before feeling him move behind me, his arm coming around my side so he could press his hand to my chest before I went to intertwine our fingers.
 His lips were leaving a trail of feather-light kisses on my neck which made me giggle as he held me closer.
 His quiet goodnight was lost as blissful sleep engulfed me.

 When I woke up again it was from the gentle shaking of a hand on my shoulder.
 It was now dark outside, the dorm lights still off as I became fully conscious of my surroundings.
 Echo was the one shaking my shoulder, no longer wearing his sleep clothes but outfitted in black clothing, a gun strapped to his hip and knife hidden in his boot.